eduvpn/documentation/DEVELOPMENT_PRACTICES.md

     $ rpmlint \
         ${HOME}/rpmbuild/SPECS/yubicheck.spec \
-        ${HOME}/rpmbuild/SRPMS/yubicheck-1.0.0-1.fc26.src.rpm \
+        ${HOME}/rpmbuild/SRPMS/yubicheck-1.0.1-1.fc26.src.rpm \
-        ${HOME}/rpmbuild/RPMS/noarch/yubicheck-1.0.0-1.fc26.noarch.rpm
+        ${HOME}/rpmbuild/RPMS/noarch/yubicheck-1.0.1-1.fc26.noarch.rpm

 ### Mock

 XXX add user to group mock
+XXX cant build yubicheck without having yubitwee!

 In order to make sure the package also builds on a clean installation, e.g. all required dependencies are installed it is important to build the package, *and* run the tests on a clean system.
 The tool to use for that is [Mock](https://github.com/rpm-software-management/mock/wiki).

-To enable "Nosync" to speed up builds a great deal:
+To enable "nosync" to speed up builds a great deal:

     $ echo "config_opts['nosync'] = True" >> ${HOME}/.config/mock.cfg

 To use Mock, you first need to generate the source RPM, as shown above and then call Mock:

-    $ mock ${HOME}/rpmbuild/SRPMS/yubicheck-1.0.0-1.fc26.src.rpm
+    $ mock ${HOME}/rpmbuild/SRPMS/yubicheck-1.0.1-1.fc26.src.rpm

-To build for CentOS/Red Hat 7, we need to pass the `--yum` flag here additionally, it also needs the `yum-utils` package installed:
+To build for CentOS/Red Hat 7, we need to pass the `--yum` flag here:

     $ mock -r epel-7-x86_64 --yum ${HOME}/rpmbuild/SRPMS/yubicheck-1.0.0-1.fc26.src.rpm

 This will build the RPMs from scratch, and will also run the unit tests.
-Now you have a package for both CentOS and Fedora.
+Now you have a package for both CentOS and Fedora where the unit tests were actually ran on the platform you will deploy on!

 ### Mockchain